ROBOTICronics/ROBOTICronics.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 ---
 layout: post
-title: How To Track Objects
+title: How To Force Objects To Fly
 date: 2017-09-12 13:32:20 +0300
 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: i-rest.jpg # Add image post (optional)